 The UK ARC Node is centrally located at the University of Manchester, Jodrell Bank Centre for Astrophysics, conveniently placed for all national and international transport links and high-speed internet connectivity.
-Five ARC staff (plus IT and administrative support) divide their time between face-to-face user support and related research and development.
-Facilities for visiting astronomers include a large, dedicated room with ample desk space and powerful computers, which can also be used for small meetings and tutorials.
+UK ARC node staff (plus IT support) divide their time between face-to-face user support and related research and development.
+Facilities for visiting astronomers include desk space and workstations for short- or long-term visitors.
 Absolute beginners or experts are welcome and resources can be made available by arrangement for teams working on ALMA projects with demanding computational and skills requirements.